 Faults can be classified as minor, major, or severe.
 The judge will determine the appropriate classification of a fault based upon the degree and/or frequency of the infraction.
-A minor fault will result in a 1/2 to 4 point deduction from the exhibitor's score.
 An exhibitor that incurs a severe fault avoids elimination, but should be placed below all other exhibitors that complete the pattern correctly.
 A minor fault can become a major fault and a major fault can become a severe fault when the degree and/or frequency if the infraction(s) merits.

-A. Minor faults
+A. Minor faults - deductions of five (5) points